 In June 2012, GASB issued Statement No. 68 Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27.
 The scope of this Statement addresses accounting and financial reporting for pensions that are provided to the employees of state and local governmental employers through pension plans that are administered through trusts that meet certain characteristics.
-This statement establishes standards for measuring and recognizing liabilities, deferred outflows of resources, and deferred inflows of resources, and expense/expenditures.
+This statement establishes standards for measuring and recognizing liabilities, deferred outflows of resources, and deferred inflows of resources, and expenses/expenditures.
 For defined benefit pensions, this Statement identifies the methods and assumptions that should be used to project benefit payments, discount projected benefit payments to their actuarial present value, and attribute that present value to periods of employee service.
 The provisions of this Statement are effective for financial statement periods beginning after June 15, 2014.
-The District is required to implement this Statement in its fiscal year beginning October 1, 2014.
+The District implemented this statement in its fiscal year beginning October 1, 2014, and there are no effects on the financial statements.

 In January 2013, GASB issued Statement No. 69 Government Combinations and Disposals of Government Operations.
 This Statement requires disclosures to be made about government combinations and disposals of government operations to enable financial statement users to evaluate the nature and financial effects of those transactions.
 The provisions of this Statement are effective for government combinations and disposals of government operations occurring in financial reporting periods beginning after December 15, 2013, and should be applied on a prospective basis.
-The District is required to implement this Statement in its fiscal year beginning October 1, 2014.
+The District implemented this statement in its fiscal year beginning October 1, 2014, and there are no effects on the financial statements.

 In April 2013, GASB issued Statement No. 70 Accounting and Financial Reporting for Nonexchange Financial Guarantees.
 The objective of this Statement is to improve accounting and financial reporting by state and local governments that extend and receive nonexchange financial guarantees.
 The provisions of this Statement are effective for reporting periods beginning after June 15, 2013.
 Earlier application is encouraged.
 Except for disclosures related to cumulative amounts paid or received in relation to a nonexchange financial guarantee, the provisions of this Statement are required to be applied retroactively.

 Disclosures related to cumulative amounts paid or received in relation to a nonexchange financial guarantee may be applied prospectively.
 The District does not have any transactions that are required to be reported under this GASB.